Athens: Sports

-Other notable clubs within the region are Athinaikos, Panionios, Atromitos, Apollon, Panellinios, Egaleo F.C., Ethnikos Piraeus, Maroussi BC and Peristeri B.C.
+Other notable clubs within the region are Athinaikos, Panionios, Atromitos, Apollon Smyrnis, Panellinios, Egaleo, Ethinkos Piraeus, Maroussi BC and Peristeri B.C.
 Athenian clubs have also had domestic and international success in other sports.

 The Athens area encompasses a variety of terrain, notably hills and mountains rising around the city, and the capital is the only major city in Europe to be bisected by a mountain range.
 Four mountain ranges extend into city boundaries and thousands of kilometres of trails criss-cross the city and neighbouring areas, providing exercise and wilderness access on foot and on bicycle.

 Beyond Athens and across the prefecture of Attica, outdoor activities include skiing, rock climbing, hang gliding and windsurfing.
 Numerous outdoor clubs serve these sports, including the Athens Chapter of the Sierra Club, which leads over 4,000 outings annually in the area.

 Athens was awarded the 2004 Summer Olympics on 5 September 1997 in Lausanne, Switzerland, after having lost a previous bid to host the 1996 Summer Olympics, to Atlanta, United States.
 It was to be the second time Athens would host the games, following the inaugural event of 1896.
 After an unsuccessful bid in 1990, the 1997 bid was radically improved, including an appeal to Greece's Olympic history.
 In the last round of voting, Athens defeated Rome with 66 votes to 41.
 Prior to this round, the cities of Buenos Aires, Stockholm and Cape Town had been eliminated from competition, having received fewer votes.
 Although the heavy cost was criticised, estimated at US$1.5 billion, Athens was transformed into a more functional city that enjoys modern technology both in transportation and in modern urban development.
 The games welcomed over 10,000 athletes from 202 countries.

+Politics

+Precincts

+The 58 precincts of Athens (2004–).

+The municipality of Athens is divided in 58 electoral precincts.
+The current precinct limits were instated beginning with the 2004 election in order for the precincts to have a roughly equal electorate.
+Before 2004 there were 68 precincts, the limits of which corresponded to the Orthodox Parishes of Athens.